vinisaveg/myNewsletter/README.md

 # myNewsletter

-This project was built to help devs and non-devs create awesome newsletters.
+This project was built to help devs and non-devs create awesome newsletters easily

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/vinisaveg/myNewsletter?color=%23f5476a)

-## Current state :calendar:

-The app is in it's first version.
-There is still improvements to be released.
+## How it works :grey_question:

+The app is designed in a way that allows you to create your newsletter by only filling the needed input fields.
+You can choose a Pre Created Layout to insert into the Current Empty Newsletter, which will show a preview right bellow the inputs form.
+Once you are satisfied with your brand new newsletter, just hit the Build button and it will be downloaded.

+The only thing you will need to do is create a layout as a Component, and add it to a layout data file, so you can later on, add that personalized component to the newsletter document.
+It will need a few configuration, but once you have it, you will be able to create lots of newsletters based on your layout components, fast and easy.

 ## Installing :construction: